 My mentors there -- and some I met along the way -- convinced me to go back to school, so I did.
 I earned a doctoral degree in public health with a focus on epidemiology.
 While working on that degree, I had the privilege of traveling to South Korea, Colombia, Italy and Puerto Rico.
 Armed with that degree, I worked as a consulting epidemiologist, a freelance data analyst, a senior epidemiologist at a large county health department in northern Virginia, and the director of public health for a non-profit.

-I am also an associate at the Bloomberg School of Public Health, an adjunct at George Mason University, and the editor of The History of Vaccines, a project by the College of Physicians of Philadelphia.
+I am also an associate at the Bloomberg School of Public Health, an adjunct at George Mason University, and the Director of Public Health for a non-profit medical society.
 I am the father of an amazing little girl and the husband of a wondrous woman.

 I also like tacos.